This post may contain affiliate links. Please read my full disclosure policy here.

 Do the things you want to do

-When my husband is here, dinners tend to be relatively elaborate, meat-and-potatoes kind of dishes.
-When my husband is away, dinner might be a simple tuna salad sandwich (he hates tuna and the kids love it) with some cut veggies on the side.
-Our Friday night pizzas from scratch utilize English muffins and sauce from a jar rather than the homemade sauce and dough I make every week when everyone is home.
+When Daddy’s in town, dinners tend to be made-from-scratch, meat-and-potatoes kind of dishes.
+When my husband is gone, dinner might be a simple tuna salad sandwich (he hates tuna and the kids love it) with some cut veggies on the side.
+We make Friday night pizzas with English muffins and sauce from a jar rather than the homemade sauce and dough I make every week when everyone is home.

 Realize you will likely have some extra discipline issues

-In short, you might notice more challenging behavior than usual.
-My friend Mary, who solo parents frequently, has noticed this phenomenon, too.
-She sends a note to her daughters’ teachers when her husband is traveling to warn them that there might be extra discipline issues and ask that the teachers keep her in the loop.
+In short, you might notice more…challenging behavior than usual.
+My friend Mary, who solo parents frequently, has noticed this phenomenon, with her girls.
+She sends a note to her daughters’ teachers when her husband is traveling.
+In the note, she warns the teachers that her kids might act like shitheads.
+She also asks that the teachers keep her posted on any problems at school.

-Be extra kind to yourself (and to your spouse)
+Be extra kind to yourself (and to your partner)

 Just like the kids, you’re probably feeling sad, lonely, and overwhelmed.
 Whether you drink a glass of wine, repeat an affirmation, or allow yourself a good cry, think of small ways to be kind to yourself while you’re in the trenches.

-It’s also really easy to get jealous of the person who is away, even if that person is deployed or working insanely-long days.
-Remember that the person who is away is dealing with issues of fatigue and loneliness, too.
-(And try not to be too jealous that they can go to the bathroom alone, sleep without a toddler climbing into bed, and eat a meal all by themselves.)
+It’s also easy to feel jealous of the person who is away, even if that person is deployed or working insanely-long days.
+Remember that your partner is probably tired and lonely, too.
+(And try not to be too envious that they can go to the bathroom alone, sleep without a toddler climbing into bed, and eat a meal all by themselves.)